Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 OneMain Financial doesn't have any clear-cut credit score requirements.
 It's also one of the few personal lenders that accepts cosigners and coapplicants.
 Marcus didn't accept cosigners and preferred borrowers with credit scores of at least 660.

-While OneMain Financial does consider any credit score, you'll have to plan on high rates, starting at 18%.
-There's also an origination fee of 1% to 10%, and there are late fees.
-OneMain Financial might be your way of getting a personal loan if you have poor credit — just be sure to shop around first because it's not the cheapest option out there.
+While OneMain Financial does consider any credit score, plan on high rates starting at 18%.
+There's also an origination fee of 1% to 10%, plus late payment and NSF fees.
+OneMain Financial might be your best chance of getting a personal loan if you have poor credit — just be sure to shop around first because it's not the cheapest option out there.

 • Not available in: Alaska, Arkansas, Connecticut, Massachusetts, Rhode Island, Vermont